hoffmben/hoffmben.github.io/aboutme.md

 purpose language for ETL it is not.
 I'm currently especially skilled in event based pipelines using Python, AWS, terraform, and Docker.
 <br>
-My research topics have moved strongly towards opensource LLMs.
+My research topics have moved strongly towards open source LLMs.
 I believe these hold substantial promise for democratizing AI.
 Currently focused on the SDLC and productizing of LLMs.
 </li>
 <br>